 Task and parameters are given to each team the Friday before Engineers Week.
 Students have one week and a small stipend with which to design, sketch, and build a machine that reflects their department.
 Teams will demonstrate their designs at the end of Engineers Week in the Jeong H. Kim Engineering Building Rotunda.
 The judges’ panel will be comprised of five individuals from both the Clark School administration and the Alumni Association.
 The winning team will be memorialized on the Alumni Cup trophy displayed in the west lobby of the Glenn L. Martin Hall.

-Congratulations to the 2017 bioengineering team on their winning machine capable of taking a selfie.
+Congratulations to the 2018 Electrical and Computer Engineering team on their winning machine!